nishkalavallabhi/jekyll-now/_posts/2018-03-07-researchmethodstalk.md

 Talk + Q&A session took about an hour.
 With this experience, I have some ideas on improving this version.
 I am just uploading this current version nevertheless for the following reasons:
 - If some other NLP-er without 25 years of experience behind them gets themselves into scenarios that require them to address such diverse audience, they may get some ideas from here.
-- This will be a reminder to my future self about how the first version was!s
+- This will be a reminder to my future self about how the first version was!